mstocco/mariostoc.co/content/traininglog/20220403-ironman2022-21weeksout.md

 ### NOTES
 Total Time: **110 Minutes** &nbsp; Swim: **2800m**

 Much better time in the pool compared to [Monday](javascript:flick('mon');).
-Consistency will do that.
 Next to little lane congestion this morning too.
 The 16x100m were done in roughly 1:57.
-I thought I would clock better times but that was  what I had on the day.
+I thought I would clock better times but that was what I had today.

 It was 2°C for the ride to the pool and not much warmer for the ride home.
 I pedalled until I couldn't feel the swim in my legs then headed for home (early) for food and warmth (35 minutes).